tonyrog/unroll/README.md

 Algorithms implementing bignum operations need some basic code fragments that handle carry, borrow and overflow.
-There are some included in "unroll.i" that with the latest compilers yied more or less optimal code.
+There are some included in "unroll.i" that with the latest compilers yield more or less optimal code.

 Add digits x and y and return the sum.